mattleblanc/db/_posts/2017-02-24-P01-Hello-World.md

 #### My first blog: About my day<br><br>
 <div align="justify">
 I took most of the day off to find out how to get this <i>stupid</i> blog rolling (hello there, let's try to be friends, Mr. CL4PTR4P).
 In order to do so, as I found a great Jekyll theme, I had to setup linux on my laptop as it's required for Jekyll.
+So, in order to get the blog working, I had to work on some new skills and try to "unzip" some that were hiding somewhere in my brain.
 </div>

 <figure>